acherm/acherm.github.io/_posts/2023-09-30-GPTsChessEloRatingLegalMoves.md

 #### Diversity of openings: uncontrolled, predetermined

 A threat I was anticipating is the lack of diversity for the first moves (eg always the same opening and series of moves), either due to SF or GPTs.
-Hence I have started programming ways to diversity with known, predetermined openings, eg:
+Hence, I have started programming ways to diversity with known, predetermined openings, e.g.:

 ```python
 ###### case known first moves (to diversify a bit the openings)